Why Use Messenger Chatbots?

 How to gather the chatbot database?

 Collect the database using the widget on the website.
 To create a subscription widget, jump to the “Messengers” tab and go to “Signup widgets.”
 Choose the type of widget from the available ones and customize it in the editor.
 When the widget is ready, press “Save and get code.”
 Insert the code you receive to the corresponding place on your website.
 Learn how to, create the subscription widget.

 How to create and set up the trigger for auto-replies and message flows?

-How to create the auto-reply flow in the editor?
+How to create an auto-reply flow in our editor?